 Because the symptoms of endometriosis can be nonexistent or mistaken for other conditions, such as IBS (irritable bowel syndrome), ovarian cysts, uterine fibroids, or pelvic inflammatory disease (PID), it is often misdiagnosed unless a transvaginal sonogram is performed.
 When meeting with your gynecologist during routine exams, it is important to review any and all symptoms to ensure a proper diagnosis.

 If Dr. Kristiansen suspects endometriosis, she will perform a transvaginal sonogram to view the inside of your uterus and ovaries.
 During testing, Dr. Kristiansen can insert a small device, known as a transducer, into your vagina.
 This tool uses high-frequency sound wave technology to capture images on a nearby computer screen.
 These scans can be used to identify any uterine fibroids and ovarian cysts causing complications.

 In cases where further testing is required, Dr. Kristiansen may recommend an advanced laparoscopy evaluation.
 During this outpatient surgical procedure, you will be placed under general anesthesia so Dr. Kristiansen can make small incisions in the lower abdomen.
 She can then carefully insert a mini-telescope through the incisions to view organs within the pelvis.

 In cases where Dr. Kristiansen suspects endometriosis after a transvaginal sonogram, she may recommend medication as a first line of defense, especially for patients who want to avoid surgery.
 This treatment plan involves hormone therapy to slow the endometrial growth and control painful symptoms.
-We can also perform a fertility massage to reduce side effects and support conception, should you be looking to start a family.

 By reconstructing your pelvic organs and removing diseased tissue, Dr. Kristiansen can significantly improve your chances of conception.